OGRECave/blender2ogre/Modifiers.md

 What happens is that in `scene.py` (which creates the .scene output) the `Array Modifier` is used to place instances of the mesh in positions indicated by the modifier.
 This means that the exported mesh appearance is not modified by the `Array Modifier`, but only its placement in the scene.

-As a result there is only one copy of the mesh in the scene that is repeated many times, which could lead to a performance increase if using instancing.
+As a result, there is only one copy of the mesh in the scene that is repeated many times, which could lead to a performance increase if using instancing.

-> NOTE: To disable this behaviour and have the `Array Modifier` be applied to the mesh directly, then set the option: `ARRAY` to true in the mesh options
+> NOTE: To disable this behavior and have the `Array Modifier` be applied to the mesh directly, then set the option: `ARRAY` to true in the mesh options

 ## Boolean Modifier
 This modifier works well and is in principle fully supported, but you might get this error when exporting meshes with the `Boolean Modifier`: